Entropify/spi-pwm-controller-uwasic/README.md

 ### 1. Clock Domain Crossing on SPI Signals

 The SPI bus runs in a different clock domain from the system clock (simulated `sclk` from master is 100 KHz whilst internal `clk` of the SPI module is at a much higher ).
-Naively registering SCLK or NCS on a system clock edge risks sampling during a metastable transition which violates T<sub>su</sub> and T<sub>H</sub> and potentially causes a metastable signal to propagate in the chip.
+Natively registering SCLK or NCS on a system clock edge risks sampling during a metastable transition which violates T<sub>su</sub> and T<sub>H</sub> and potentially causes a metastable signal to propagate in the chip.

 The solution was a `sync_2ff` two-flip-flop synchronizer on all three SPI input signals to greatly decrease the probability that when the value on the flip-flop is sampled on the next `clk` edge, T<sub>CO</sub> hasn't ended.
 Edge detection is then performed on the synchronized outputs, ensuring all downstream logic operates cleanly in the system clock domain.